Great Grimsby Street Tramways: Grimsby Corporation Tramways (1925)

-Under the terms of the Grimsby Corporation Act (1921), the Corporation obtained control of the tramway within its boundaries in 1925.
+Under the terms of the Grimsby Corporation Act 1921 (11 & 12 Geo.
+5. c. lxxvi), the corporation obtained control of the tramway within its boundaries from 6 April 1925.
 The purchase price included 22 trams, Nos.4 to 21 and 31 to 34, for which a new depot was completed in 1927 on Victoria Street.
 The front of the building was made of brick, but the storage area consisted of seaplane hangars, which had been moved from RNAS Killingholme after that facility closed in 1919.
 As the rolling stock was showing signs of age, the Corporation purchased sixteen Brush balcony tramcars from Sunderland District Electric Tramways.
 Much of the track was also in need of replacement, and the Corporation decided to run trolleybuses on the Freeman Street branch, as the conversion of the overhead wiring was cheaper than relaying the trackwork.
 The last trams ran on this route on 1 October 1926, with trolleybuses taking over the following day.

-From 27 November 1927, the Corporation also began running motorbus services, and these replaced the tramway between Old Market and the People's Park on 3 June 1928.
+From 27 November 1927, the corporation also began running motorbus services, and these replaced the tramway between Old Market and the People's Park on 3 June 1928.
 Trams were replaced by trolleybuses on the Old Market to Riby Square section on 21 November 1936, leaving just five trams to work the through service to Cleethorpes.
 These lasted for another four months, and the final tram ran on 31 March 1937.
 The tram depot was subsequently used as a bus depot, and was still in use by Stagecoach Grimsby-Cleethorpes in 2017.

 Cleethorpes Corporation Tramways (1936)

-Cleethorpes had set its sights on replacing the tramway system when they obtained the Cleethorpes Urban District Council Act (1928), which gave them powers to operate the tramway and to replace it with trolleybuses.
+Cleethorpes had set its sights on replacing the tramway system when they obtained the Cleethorpes Urban District Council Act 1928 (18 & 19 Geo.
+5. c. lxxvi), which gave them powers to operate the tramway and to replace it with trolleybuses.
 However, no further action was taken at the time, until Great Grimsby Street Tramways offered to sell them the remaining 1.91 mi of the tramway which lay within their boundaries.
 They took over this section on 15 July 1936, and the sale price included the depot and 25 trams.
 They decided to apply a new livery of dark blue and primrose to the cars, and the ex-Oldham car No.38 carried it, but it is unclear whether it was applied to any other vehicles.
 Cleethorpes became a borough on 23 September 1936, and paper labels declaring that they were part of Cleethorpes Corporation Tramways were applied.
 They lasted under their new ownership for just a year, as the last tram ran on 17 July 1937, with trolleybuses taking over on the following day.

 The trolleybus line was extended from the Kingsway tram terminus to Bathing Pool.
 Operation was transferred to the Grimsby Cleethorpes Transport Joint Committee in 1957, and trolleybuses were replaced by motor buses in 1960.